albtang/Katona-AI-Research/src/README.md

 TODO

 ## Further Improvements
 - Refactor `gpt2_with_regex.py` so that you can specify the output folder and filenames via the command line.
+Alternatively, have them in one location in the file that you can edit in one go.
 - Centralize the merger and parser notebooks instead of having them distributed across the individual data folders.